Safety Information

 Neuropsychiatric events in the DRIVE-FORWARD study include disturbances in attention, dizziness, somnolence, abnormal dreams, confusion, depressed mood, depression, insomnia, major depression, nightmares, and psychotic disorder.
 No participants discontinued study treatment due to neuropsychiatric adverse events.

-Pregnancy and Lactation: PIFELTRO and DELSTRIGO: Avoid use during pregnancy.
-An Antiretroviral Pregnancy Registry has been established.
+Pregnancy and Lactation: Use of Pifeltro and Delstrigo should be avoided during pregnancy.
 Breastfeeding is not recommended.

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1 of the SmPC.